NetManAIOps/AnoTuner/README.md

 ## Experimental Results

-FEAD's efficacy has been put to the test using real-world data sourced from a leading global Internet Service Provider (ISP).
-The results indicate that FEAD, after undergoing feedback-based fine-tuning, exhibits a significantly better performance improvement as compared to other baseline methods.
+AnoTuner's efficacy has been put to the test using real-world data sourced from a leading global Internet Service Provider (ISP).
+The results indicate that AnoTuner, after undergoing feedback-based fine-tuning, exhibits a significantly better performance improvement as compared to other baseline methods.

 ---